Jean-François Prost

 Jean-François Prost is a visual artist based in Montreal, Quebec.
 He has a degree in environmental design at Université du Québec à Montréal and in Architecture at Carleton University (Ottawa).
 He is mostly known for his investigations in spatial and social practices in the city, his practice in relational art and for being the founder of the artistic platform Adaptive Actions.
 Among other projects, he has worked and exposed at La Biennale de Montreal (2002), International Architecture Biennal Rotterdam (2003), Liverpool Biennial (2006), Lisbon Architecture Triennal (2013) and International Architecture Biennale of São Paulo (2013).

 Artistic work

 Chambre avec vues (1998)

 His first project, Chambre avec vues (1998) consisted in a wooden cabin placed in a vacant lot in Montréal.
-Screens in the exterior walls of the cabin would show videos of a natural landscape and a live transmition from the inner part of the cabin as some other screens would show real time video taken from the outside with another videocamera.
+Screens in the exterior walls of the cabin would show videos of a natural landscape and a live transmission from the inner part of the cabin as some other screens would show real time video taken from the outside with another video camera.